ECASLab/cynq/docs/GettingStarted.md

 where the `GetBuffer()` method includes: `size` in bytes and `type` of the memory type:

 * `cynq::MemoryType::Dual`: allocates two memory regions, one accessible from host and another from device.
-* `cynq::MemoryType::Cacheable`: allocates a memory region which is cacheable.
+* `cynq::MemoryType::Cacheable`: allocates a cacheable memory region.
 * `cynq::MemoryType::Host`: allocates a host-only memory.
 * `cynq::MemoryType::Device`: allocates a device-only memory.